 Your tired old commercial office space is due for a new fit-out or renovation.
 It will be one of the biggest expenses your company has to pay for, but where do you start?
-If you are planning to embark on this project there are a few things you need to consider before you begin.
+If you are planning to embark on this project there are a number of things you need to consider before you begin.

 Apart from the expense, there is so much involved with planning and organising an office move.
 You will only want to do it once in a blue moon, so it’s important to get it right first time around.

 The planning and designing stages are both fundamental parts of any office fit-out project.
 A well planned office space will provide you with a stress-free, productive environment and can improve your company’s brand and image.

 To ensure an enjoyable and successful renovation we have put together a few things for you to think about before the project begins.

 What is the reason or purpose of the renovation?

 Make a list of the things you are wanting to achieve from your office space.
 Ask yourself some questions like ‘why do we need a new office fit-out?’ and ‘what kind of fit-out do we want?’.

 Maybe you’ve noticed there are existing spaces that are being under-utilised?
 Are you wanting to reinforce and project your branding?
 Or are you expanding or downsizing your workforce?